LucasJezap/GraphAlgorithms/lab2/graphs/connectivity/Readme.md

-# graphs (connectivity)
+# graphs (minimum cut)
-Here are some graphs for testing edge connectivity problem.
+Here are some graphs for testing minimum cut problem.